-The accompanying unaudited condensed consolidated interim financial statements of Almonty Industries Inc. ("Almonty" or the "Company") for the period ended December 31, 2011 have been prepared by the Company's management and are the responsibility of the Company's management.
+The accompanying unaudited condensed consolidated interim financial statements of Almonty Industries Inc. ("Almonty" or the "Company") for the three and six month periods ended March 31, 2012 have been prepared by the Company's management and are the responsibility of the Company's management.
 The Company's independent auditor has not performed a review of these financial statements in accordance with standards established by the Canadian Institute of Chartered Accountants for a review of condensed interim financial statements by an entity's auditor.